faradillahnh/oak/azhari-dwiatmoko.md

 A bunch of thank for you, I'll keep waiting inshaAllah

-See you, on the day when we both r free to have conversation all the day long as long we want. :D
+See you, on the day when we both r free to have conversation all the day long as long as we want. :D